-- Education through workshops, training courses and material. - Provide "train-the-trainer" technical workshops to explain the origins, purpose, and strategies for implementation of the SDI-endorsed standards. - Use pilot projects to demonstrate the value of spatial data and a SDI to improve decision making in communities.
+- Education through workshops, training courses and material. - Provide "train-the-trainer" technical workshops to explain the origins, purpose, and strategies for implementation of the SDI-endorsed standards. - Use pilot projects to demonstrate the value of spatial data and a SDI to improve decision making - Discussion groups on management issues like IPR, copyright, pricing policy, access policy.

 Establish networks of communication to enable participants to exchange experiences with SDI implementation.
 Facilitate information sharing through newsletters, web pages, and publications: regularly inform interested parties of SDI-sponsored activities and initiatives.
 Provide a forum for debate, analysis and the identification of issues relevant to SDI development.